nurzaman7/SDN-tutorial/README.md

 # SDN demo - with Mininet and Ryu controller
 ## Installation
-It uses Ubuntu 20.04, however, it should work with other Linux operating system too.
+It uses Ubuntu 20.04 but should also work with other Linux operating systems.

-To install Mininet use the following command
+To install Mininet, use the following command.

 ### `sudo apt update`
 ### `sudo install python3-pip`
 ### `sudo apt-get install mininet`

-Python3 is recomended for the latest version of Mininet.
+Python3 is recommended for the latest version of Mininet.
 However, the above command may install an older version of Mininet which may not support Python 3.
-If you would like the latest version of Mininet, consider installing from source as follows.
+If you would like the latest version of Mininet, consider installing from the source as follows.

-Git clone the recent Mininet repo as follows.
+Git clones the recent Mininet repo as follows.

 ### `git clone https://github.com/mininet/mininet`
 ### `cd mininet`